GoogleCloudPlatform/policyscanner/README.md

 2. Alerting if scanned projects deviate from a known-good policy

-Policy Scanner also allows you to create source-controlled repository of your projects' desired policies, and get alerts every time aproject's policy doesn't match its intended value.
+Policy Scanner also allows you to create source-controlled repository of your projects' desired policies, and get alerts every time a project's policy doesn't match its intended value.

 # Installation